Couchers-org/couchers/site/markdown/handbook.md

 * [How do I send a request?](#requesting)
 * [How do I reply to a request?](#reply)

 *Do you have a question that is missing from this list?
-Email [feedback@couchers.org](mailto:feedback@couchers.org) to let us know!
+Email [feedback@couchers.org](mailto:feedback@couchers.org) to let us know! \
 You can also visit the forum at [community.couchers.org](https://community.couchers.org) to see if someone has asked the question before or to propose a change.*

 ---

 ### What is couch surfing? <a name="whatis"></a>

-Couch surfing is non-transactional hospitality that is focused on meaningful interactions between the guest and the host rather than the accommodations and amenities.
+Couch surfing is non-transactional hospitality focused on meaningful interactions between guest and the host rather than the accommodations and amenities.

-When you are a couch surfer, you are either hosting someone for free, or staying with someone for free, or meeting up with a local to hang out together.
-Before agreeing to meet, the host and guest communicate plans and availability during the visit so it is clear what to expect.
-Couch surfing is NOT for dating, looking for romance or sex, or for physical encounters.
+When you are a couch surfer, you are either hosting or staying with someone for free, or meeting up with a local to hang out together. \
+Before agreeing to meet, the host and guest communicate plans and availability during the visit so it is clear what to expect. \
+Couch surfing is NOT for dating, looking for romance or sex, or for physical encounters. \
 It is for making new friends from all around the world, sharing experiences and learning from one another.

 ### Is it okay to look for a date, romance, or sex on Couchers.org? <a name="dating"></a>

-No. It is forbidden to use Couchers.org for the purpose of flirting, dating, seeking out romantic or sexual partners, or for engaging in sexual activities.
+No. It is forbidden to use Couchers.org in the objective of flirting, dating, seeking out romantic or sexual partners, or engaging in sexual activities. \
 Violation of this rule is grounds for an immediate and permanent ban.

 ### Can I message anyone I want? <a name="messaging"></a>

-Currently you can only message someone if you are friends with them or if there is an open request between you and them.
-In the near future we plan to enable messaging between all users, even if you are not friends.
+Currently you can only message someone if you are friends with them or if there is an open request between you and them. \
+In the near future we plan to enable messaging between all users, even if you are not friends. \
 This limitation was originally intended to prevent unsolicited messages from random people and to stop spam.

 ### Can I add anyone as a friend? <a name="friending"></a>

-You should only add someone as a friend if you know them in real life -- either from interacting with each other in person or online at a virtual event.
+You should only add someone as a friend if you know them in real life -- either from interacting with each other in person or online at a virtual event. \
 Do not add someone as a friend if you have not interacted with them in person or at a virtual event.

 ### Do I have to host someone?
-Is it required that I be a host sometime? <a name="hosting"></a>
+Is it required that I do at one point? <a name="hosting"></a>

-No. You do not have to host someone, and you do not have to set your hosting status to "can host" or "maybe can host".
-You are also not required to meet up with anyone.
+No. You do not have to host someone, and you do not have to set your hosting status to "can host" or "maybe can host". \
+You are also not required to meet up with anyone. \
 However, it is recommended that you consider opening up your home to hosting or setting your status as willing to meet up as soon as you are comfortable and your life situation allows.

 ### Can I ask for money, gifts, donations, services or work when interacting with other people on Couchers.org? <a name="askmoney"></a>

-No. Keep things non-transactional.
-Don't exchange money, goods, work, donations, or services while staying, hosting, or meeting up.
+No. Keep things non-transactional. \
+Don't exchange money, goods, work, donations, or services while staying, hosting, or meeting up. \
 Couchers.org is about learning, experiences, and getting to know people.

 ### Can I create an event that requires payment? <a name="eventpayment"></a>

-It is forbidden to create, host, share, or promote an event that solicits donations, tips, required payments, or is for-profit.
+It is forbidden to create, host, share, or promote an event that solicits donations, tips, required payments, or is for-profit. \
-* It is okay to ask for "gas money" or transportation costs if the event involves necessary transportation that is associated with a significant cost.
+* It is okay to ask for "gas money" or transportation costs if the event involves necessary transportation that is associated with a significant cost. \
  However, neither the Couchers event organizer nor any associates of the organizer may profit from the transportation costs directly or indirectly.
-* It is okay to make event attendees aware of a "cover charge" or "entrance fee" associated with a public venue where the event is held.
+* It is okay to make event attendees aware of a "cover charge" or "entrance fee" associated with a public venue where the event is held. \
  However, neither the Couchers event organizer nor any associates of the organizer may profit from the cover charge directly or indirectly.
 * It is ok to ask attendees to cover their own food and drink costs at an event, as long as neither the Couchers event organizer nor any associates of the organizer may profit from these costs.
 * It is okay to ask attendees to bring food or drinks to an event (for example: at a "potluck").

 ### Is it okay to advertise or promote my business, organization, or cause on Couchers.org? <a name="spam"></a>

-No. It is a violation of the Terms of Service to use the platform to advertise, promote, or advocate for a business, organization or cause.
+No. It is a violation of the Terms of Service to use the platform to advertise, promote, or advocate for a business, organization or cause. \
 With that said, it is okay to mention your approval/disapproval of, interest in, or involvement with a business, organization, or cause, as long as that is not the primary purpose of your profile or message.

 ### How do I report someone or something that violates the Community Guidelines or Terms of Use (ToU)? <a name="report"></a>